-- A switch cluster has a primary unit called the "Commander" which is used to manage all other "Member" switches in the cluster.
-The management station can use either Telnet or the web interface to communicate directly with the Commander through its IP address, and then use the Commander to manage the Member switches through the cluster's "internal" IP addresses. - Clustered switches must be in the same Ethernet broadcast domain.
+◆ A switch cluster has a primary unit called the "Commander" which is used to manage all other "Member" switches in the cluster.
+The management station

+- Clustered switches must be in the same Ethernet broadcast domain.
 In other words, clustering only functions for switches which can pass information between the Commander and potential Candidates or active Members through VLAN 4093. - Once a switch has been configured to be a cluster Commander, it automatically discovers other cluster-enabled switches in the network.
 These "Candidate" switches only become cluster Members when manually selected by the administrator through the management station. - The cluster VLAN 4093 is not configured by default.
 Before using clustering, take the following actions to set up this VLAN: - 1.
-Create VLAN 4093 (see "Editing VLAN Groups" on page 477). - Add the participating ports to this VLAN (see "Configuring VLAN Interfaces" on page 479), and set them to hybrid mode, tagged members, PVID = 1, and acceptable frame type = all.
+Create VLAN 4093 (see "Editing VLAN Groups" on page 463). - 2.
+Add the participating ports to this VLAN (see "Configuring VLAN Interfaces" on page 465), and set them to hybrid mode, tagged members, PVID = 1, and acceptable frame type = all.